A Young Athlete's Breathing Problems Weren't Asthma. What Were They?

 Unlike Olin, who focuses on physical technique and psychology with his patients, about 10% of Hull's EILO cases go to surgery.
 These are usually patients under 20 years old who have tried different techniques and failed to improve.
 The surgery removes "flaps" above the vocal cords, called supraglottic structures, that are falling into and temporarily blocking the patient's airflow.
 The surgery is usually outpatient and is similar to recovering from a tonsillectomy.

-Fortunately, Reese — who is now 14 and training for her freshman year cross country season —has her EILO under control.
+Fortunately, Reese — who is now 14 and training for her freshman year cross-country season —has her EILO under control.
 While she still uses her Flovent inhaler daily and Albuterol as needed for asthma, she's no longer having the breathing issues she had in the past.
-A year ago, running a mile at a 9-minute pace was difficult to do without having an attack, even on inhalers.
-Now she's fine doing a two-mile tempo run in 15 minutes.
+A year ago, running a mile at a nine-minute pace was difficult to do without having an attack, even on inhalers.
+Now she's fine doing a 2-mile tempo run in 15 minutes.

-Reese attributes her improvement to regularly practicing Olin's techniques.
+Reese attributes her improvement to practicing Olin's techniques regularly.
 "Now I think of my surroundings instead of going down the rabbit hole of pain," she says.
 "I characterize myself as a girl who used to have a breathing problem."